This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As we mentioned earlier, tillandsias are relatively low-maintenance houseplants.
 Once you get a few conditions right, you have an assurance that your plants will thrive.
 Here are a few tips for caring for your new tillandsias:

-- Maintain a consistent watering schedule that incorporates misting and soaking at least once weekly.
+• Maintain a consistent watering schedule incorporating misting and soaking at least once weekly.

 If you want to know 20 Awesome Air Plants to Grow at Home for Beginners, you can click the link provided.